2019 Summer Program

 Join us at our 12-acre early childhood campus for a wholesome summer of outdoor exploration and relaxed fun.
-10 weekly sessions include gardening, nature crafts, stories, songs, games, woodland adventures and healthy snacks!
+8 weekly sessions include gardening, nature crafts, stories, songs, games, and woodland adventures!

 Download Summer Program Brochure >

 8am–3:30pm | $200/week

 Extended Care 3:30–5:30pm | $50/week

 Register for all 8 weeks by May 1st and receive one week free!

 You can also download a registration form below.
 Completed forms, deposits, and registration fees can be mailed or delivered to 98 South Lincoln Street, Keene, NH 03431.
 You can email them to email@example.com.

 Summer is all about the sun!
 As we revel in the warm, bright days summer brings, we will explore the many ways the natural world responds to the power of the sun.
 We will make sun-inspired crafts, brew sun teas, tend our garden and plant sunflowers to take home and watch grow.

 This week, we will explore all the wet spots in our woods and fields, from the running stream to the muddy bog.
 We will get wet—racing sticks, catching critters, building mud sculptures and floating homemade boats!
 Along the way, we will discover the many plants and animals that thrive in water.